CruGlobal/godtools-swift/README.md

 - Provides data outputs to the View which the View can observe and react to.
 - Each data output connects to a UseCase (Domain Layer) which computes data.
 Computing can also happen directly in the ViewModel although UseCases are preferred.

-#### Domain Layer
+#### Domain Layer With Dependency Inversion

-The domain layer is responsible for the business rules of the application and is broken up into Use Cases.
+The domain layer is responsible for the business rules of the application.
 The benefits of the domain layer include:
-- It avoids code duplication.
-- It improves readability in ViewModels that use domain layer use cases.
-- It improves testability of the app.
-- It avoids large ViewModels by allowing you to split responsibilities.
+- It splits responsibilities of the ViewModel into readable UseCases which reduces ViewModel complexity and also provides better readability (Screaming Architecture).
+- It improves testability.
+UseCases can be easily mocked (by using dependency inversion) to write behavior tests.
+- It isolates the business rules and logic keeping the data layer clean from such responsibilities.

+In GodTools our Domain Layer will be broken into 3 categories (UseCases, Interfaces, and Entities).

 ##### - Use Cases

-Use cases make up the domain layer.
-Use cases should be responsible for a single task and named to reflect that task.
-For example: AuthenticateUserUseCase, GetSpotlightToolsUseCase.
+UseCases are the meat of the domain layer and give us insight to how the app behaves from a user stand point.
+UseCases describe some type of user action such as AuthenticateUserUseCase, ViewSpotlightToolsUseCase, CreateToolScreenShareSessionUseCase.

 Responsibilities:

-- Operates on the data layer classes and other use cases to perform a single task and applies the business rules.
+- Naming should reflect some type of user action in the app.
+This aids in Screaming Architecture.
+- Should be responsible for a single task and named to reflect that task.
+- Operates on the data layer utilizing dependency inversion.
+This means UseCases should only point to interfaces.
+This makes UseCases easy to mock when writing behavior tests.
+- Typically will provide a single method that takes in 0 or more inputs and produces a single output (domain model).

 File Naming and Organization:
 - Use cases are typically stored by feature under Features/Domain/UseCases/ folder.
 Use cases should be specific to the business use case for a feature.
-In some situations Use cases can be shared across features and those should be stored in Share/Domain/UseCases.
-- Each UseCase should have it's own folder named the same as the use case.
-- If a UseCase provides a domain model, that model should be included in the same folder as the use case and suffixed with DomainModel.

 In this screenshot the ToolDetails feature Use cases are expanded.
 These are all of the Use cases that make up that feature.
 Each Use case is in a directory that matches the Use case name and contains a domain model with DomainModel suffix.